darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Press a key combination while hovering over a mappable widget to assign a shortcut to that widget -- a default action will be assigned to that shortcut based on the type of widget and whether you have keyed a _simple_ or _extended_ shortcut.
 See below for details of some of the default assigned actions.

-Left-click on a mappable widget to open the shortcut mapping screen for that widget.
+Left-click on a mappable widget to open the shortcut mapping screen for that widget (see below).
 Left-click anywhere else on the screen to open the shortcut mapping screen, expanded (where possible) based on the part of the screen you have clicked on.
-Here, you can also configure shortcuts for non-visual actions.
+This screen can be used to alter the action assigned to a shortcut and to configure shortcuts for non-visual actions.
+Entering the shortcut mapping screen exits visual shortcut mapping mode.

 You can assign as many shortcuts as you like in a single mapping session and then exit mapping mode when you are finished by clicking the ![visual mapping button](./shortcuts/visual-mapping-button.png#icon) icon again or right-clicking anywhere on the screen.

 You can delete a shortcut mapping by defining it a second time against the same widget.
 If you attempt to reallocate an existing shortcut to a new action, you will be notified of the conflict and asked whether you wish to replace the existing shortcut.

-If you want to alter the action assigned to a shortcut or view additional options, you can also left-click on any UI widget to open the shortcut mapping screen for that widget (see below).
-Entering the shortcut mapping screen also exits visual shortcut mapping mode.

 ## shortcut mapping screen

-The most flexible way to create shortcuts is by using the shortcut mapping screen, which can be accessed from the global preferences dialog or by clicking on a widget in visual mapping mode.
+The most flexible way to create shortcuts is by using the shortcut mapping screen, which can be accessed from the global preferences dialog or by left-clicking in visual mapping mode.
 This screen allows access to all available actions, including some that are not directly linked to a UI widget.

 The top panel of the shortcut mapping screen shows a list of available UI widgets/actions and the bottom panel shows the shortcuts currently assigned to them.
 You can search the top and bottom panels using the text entry boxes at the bottom of the screen.